-With the increasing number of connected devices in your business network and the different ways your employees now connect, it’s more important than ever to set up dedicated security systems that give integrated protection.
+With the increasing number of connected devices in your business network and the different ways your employees now connect, it’s more important than ever to have a dedicated cybersecurity services solution in place.
 UTM is a series of solutions that work together, simultaneously layering your protection across the board.
 We’ll cover the four main inclusions here, and exactly what they can do for your business.

 Put simply, a firewall keeps an eye on all the data coming in and out, looking for anything abnormal.
 While every home PC comes with a software firewall built in, those ones pale in comparison to what a UTM firewall can do.
 Remember the team of virtual bodyguards?
 Imagine the home firewall asking nicely if the data should be doing that, while the UTM slams the data to the ground and demands credentials.
 It exists to make sure the data entering your network is safe, that it’s not part of a cyber-attack, and that in the rare event your network becomes infected, your servers aren’t being used to attack another business.

 With so much new malware being released daily, it’s easy to fall behind in updates and discover you’ve been infected.
 Your employees are likely doing their best, but manually scanning each file can be exhausting and time-consuming.
 Your Unified Threat Management (UTM) anti-virus is built into the firewall, ensuring known or suspicious malware is stopped at the door.
 It doesn’t even make it through to your employees, so the risk is removed.
 Clearly that’s the best outcome possible and will allow your employees to work at maximum efficiency, while you can run your business with confidence.